 About AI, if I wrote this post before playing NFS5, I'd have written it's substantially better.
 Having played NFS5, though, I'd say, AI is mostly on par with NFS5.
 Most of the time they can overtake you without crashing into you, but they still do stupid things occasionally, especially when the police is involved.
 What was severely downgraded is their difficulty.
 The hardest AI level here is like medium in NFS5.
 Apart from messing up the police a few times on one event when starting out the game, I don't think I've had to restart any race while completing the challenges.
 Gold medal on first try everywhere except one or two races.
 You probably have to use a blindfold if you want any challenge here.
 Lackluster.

 Oh, and police.
 They're back and annoying as always, they like to try and PIT you all the time.
 Also, it's like every police car has a rocket with an afterburner in their trunk, but only enough fuel to use it once: even if you have the fastest car, they will easily overtake you (even if they're so back they fall out of the minimap), but then if you pass them again, they will never recover.
 The police scanner thingy is completely different, it no longer measures the distance of the nearest cop, I think it was supposed to be an evade meter, but it's more like a timer.
 When the pursuit starts, it starts from full bar, then it slowly depletes.
 It doesn't matter if the nearest cop is 2 cm away from you or at the other end of the map, they will see you like they have x-ray binoculars and the bar will deplete at a constant speed.
 This only changes when reaching about ¼ of the bar, here if a cop is close, the bar turns red and stops.
 So, in short, you have to get far away from the cop to escape, but only after they have been chasing you for a while.
 This also means getting away from the police when they start chasing you is pointless, as the rockets will let them catch up on you before the bar runs out.
 On the other hand, when the pursuit was going on for a moment, it is sometimes enough to get out of their vision for a split second to give up.
-And man, they love to say shit like "this is too dangerous, I'm discontinuing the pursuit", reminded me of this meme (JXL (JPEG JXL), JPEG (orig)).
+And man, they love to say shit like "this is too dangerous, I'm discontinuing the pursuit", reminded me of this meme (JXL (JPEG JXL) (41.52 KiB), JPEG (orig) (46.19 KiB)).

 What happens when you're unlucky and they catch you?
 Game over.
 Unlike NFS3/4, you can't be ticketed multiple times, it's an instant bust, cutting your race short suddenly.
 And while it's harder to get caught in HP2 than in 3/4 (there's a bit more leeway in when you're considered as stopped, and reset is disabled here when a cop is too close instead of an automatic catch), it's still not too hard to get caught if you end up in an unfortunate situation.
 Especially when the AI does something stupid with you.
 Only one suggestion, don't stop when the police is near.
 Just drive in whatever direction the way is free—if said direction is reverse, go for it.
 Doing so will confuse the AI, and you'll be able to turn back (or just reset yourself) a few seconds later safely.
 You'll lose a ton of time, but still better than an instant failure, and with the AI in the game, you'll probably still win if you don't to this too often.